 - Powerful analytics, dashboards, “what if,” and predictive capabilities that can drill down and provide actionable insight

-Advantages of Oracle EPM Cloud vs Spreadsheets
+Advantages of Oracle EPM Planning and Budgeting Cloud

 Spreadsheets’ capabilities are adequate for early-stage startups with a few employees but once they start growing, the processes become too complex for spreadsheets.
 They are not dynamic or flexible enough to provide a complete view of planning, budgeting, and forecasting.
 So, what are the advantages of Oracle EPM Cloud vs. Spreadsheets for financial planning and analysis?
 Here are four planning and budgeting methods that spreadsheets struggle to support but can easily be managed using Oracle EPM Cloud.